-Just south of Balingup is the Golden Valley Tree Park, developed from an old farm by the local community and the then Department of Conservation and Land Management (now DEC).
-Original groves of elm, oak, poplars and fruit trees have been enhanced with more recent plantings of a remarkable variety of Australian and exotic trees.
-The road leading out of the Park is the Old Padbury Road and is paved with the original cobblestones, laid by convicts many years earlier.
-The park contains hundreds of trees, is graced with several picnic spots and is an ideal place to spend time exploring.
+Just south of Balingup is the Golden Valley Tree Park, developed from an old farm by the local community and the then Department of Conservation and Land Management (now the Parks and Wildlife Service).

-For thousands of years, the Nyoongar Bibbulmun people lived in and passed through this area.
-They used many local plants for food and drink, tools, shelter and medicine.
-These plants still grow along the banks of southwest’s longest river, the Blackwood.
-Five species of eucalypt unique to WA also grow adjacent to the Blackwood.
-Flowering at different times, these trees provide a year-round source of food for many nectar and seed eating birds and small mammals.
-They are the flooded gum, jarrah, yarri (blackbutt), marri and bullich.

-The abundant natural forest resources of the area were used by the early settlers who developed railway 'sleeper cutter' and 'hide' industries in the 1870’s.
-The valley was covered in extensive stands of jarrah, marri and yarri and was home to thousands of possums and water rats, valued for their pelts.

-Beyond the Tree Park, the Track is shared for several kilometres with a second walk trail, the Greenbushes Loop.
-This circuit walk leading to the old town of Greenbushes and back on the Bibbulmun Track, makes for an interesting day walk from Balingup.
-Greenbushes was founded as a mining town in 1888 following a surveyor's discovery of tin, and was named after the bright green bushes that contrasted against the grey eucalyptus trees.
-The mine is still active and has recently been expanded.
-It is now a major source of the metal tantalum.
-A viewing platform overlooking the open cut mine is well worth a visit.

-new wording | Just south of Balingup is the Golden Valley Tree Park, developed from an old farm by the local community and the then Department of Conservation and Land Management (now DEC).
 Original groves of elm, oak, poplars and fruit trees have been enhanced with more recent plantings of a remarkable variety of Australian and exotic trees.
 The road leading out of the Park is the Old Padbury Road and is paved with the original cobblestones, laid by convicts many years earlier.
 The park contains hundreds of trees, is graced with several picnic spots and is an ideal place to spend time exploring.

 For thousands of years, the Nyoongar Bibbulmun people lived in and passed through this area.
 They used many local plants for food and drink, tools, shelter and medicine.
 These plants still grow along the banks of southwest’s longest river, the Blackwood.
 Five species of eucalypt unique to WA also grow adjacent to the Blackwood.
 Flowering at different times, these trees provide a year-round source of food for many nectar and seed eating birds and small mammals.
 They are the flooded gum, jarrah, yarri (blackbutt), marri and bullich.

 The abundant natural forest resources of the area were used by the early settlers who developed railway 'sleeper cutter' and 'hide' industries in the 1870’s.
 The valley was covered in extensive stands of jarrah, marri and yarri and was home to thousands of possums and water rats, valued for their pelts.

 Beyond the Tree Park, the Track is shared for several kilometres with a second walk trail, the Greenbushes Loop.
 This circuit walk leading to the old town of Greenbushes and back on the Bibbulmun Track, makes for an interesting day walk from Balingup.
 Greenbushes was founded as a mining town in 1888 following a surveyor's discovery of tin, and was named after the bright green bushes that contrasted against the grey eucalyptus trees.
 The mine is still active and has recently been expanded.
 It is now a major source of the metal tantalum.
 A viewing platform overlooking the open cut mine is well worth a visit.